Peanut Butter Oreo Cake (Creamy Dessert)

 Instructions

-• Preheat oven to 350°F (175°C).
-Grease and flour two 9-inch round cake pans.
-In a large bowl, sift together the cocoa powder, flour, baking powder, baking soda, and salt.
+• In a large bowl, sift together cocoa powder, flour, baking soda, baking powder, and salt.
+Set this mixture aside for later.

-• In another bowl, whisk together eggs, granulated sugar, vegetable oil, buttermilk, and vanilla extract until well combined.
+• In another bowl, whisk together eggs, sugar, oil, buttermilk, and vanilla extract until the mixture is smooth and creamy.

-• Gradually add the dry ingredients to the wet mixture, alternating with the hot water.
-Mix until smooth but do not over mix.
+• Gradually add the dry ingredients to the wet ingredients.
+Mix gently until everything is just incorporated.

-• Divide the batter evenly between the prepared pans.
-Bake for 25-30 minutes or until a toothpick inserted in the center comes out clean.
-Let cakes cool in pans for 10 minutes, then transfer to wire racks to cool completely.
+• Pour the batter evenly into the prepared pans.
+Bake for 35–40 minutes.
+Check by inserting a toothpick into the center—if it comes out clean, the cake is done.
+Let the cakes cool in the pans for 10 minutes, then move them to a cooling rack to cool completely.

 Notes